 Early detection is key

-There are two actions every individual should take, says Dr Pavey said.
+There are two actions every individual should take, says A/Prof Pavey said.

 “One, be aware of those modifiable (lifestyle) risk factors, and two, participate in screening from age 50, because often there are no symptoms.